 Excess thatch provides perfect breeding grounds for lawn disease and lawn pests, as well as increasing lawn mowing requirements and leading the lawn to poor health and other problems.

 Regular de-thatching will eliminate the extra thatch layer which is often the perfect breeding ground for many lawn diseases.
-By eliminating thatch, we greatly reduce lawn disease outbreaks.
+By eliminating thatch, we can greatly reduce lawn disease outbreaks.

 Lawn Aeration is the process of de-compacting the soil under a lawn, which in turn allows greater oxygen to reach the lawn roots, as well as allowing greater free flowing of water and nutrients, which are all essential to good lawn health.
 Lawn aeration can be done either with Lawn Coring or using a garden fork to dig into and break up the lawn soil.